cheomanigua/webdocse/content/docs/vim.md

 call plug#end()
 ```

-4. If you are editing the `~/.config/nvim/init.vim` file with NeoVim, save and exit.
-Launch NeoVim again and run: `:PlugInstall`
+4. Save and exit.
+Launch Vim and run: `:PlugInstall`

 That's it.
 This is how you install plugins in Vim with <a href="https://github.com/junegunn/vim-plug" target="_blank">vim-plug</a>.

+You can download a custom [init.lua](https://drive.google.com/file/d/1LxVKnPmmdMlAu3UM1eAwM37DKdBN3MtK/view?usp=drive_link) config file with some basic configuration.

+### Deleting a plugin

+- Comment out or delete the plugin line in `.vimrc`
+- Run: `:PlugClean`

 # 3. NeoVim